 Part 4 of It Takes One to Tango.
 See others in this series here, here. and here.

 All change in our relationships should start with ourselves.
 While it’s comforting to be able to blame our spouse for the inadequacies of our marriage, expecting them to change to meet our demands is not only ineffective, it’s not a very loving approach.

-The truth is I can’t control my spouse.
+The truth is, I can’t control my spouse.
 I may certainly try, but I most likely won’t succeed.

-- If you are in the habit of criticising your spouse, apply some mental discipline so that whenever you start to think negatively about your spouse, consciously choose to think compassionately.
+- If we are in the habit of criticising our spouse, we can apply some mental discipline so that whenever we start to think negatively about our spouse, consciously choose to think compassionately.

 Almost every marriage will have periods of disillusionment.
-If you are of a mind to wait for your spouse to lift their game, you are in danger of slipping into a downward spiral of increasing isolation.
+If we are of a mind to wait for our spouse to lift their game, we are in danger of slipping into a downward spiral of increasing isolation.

 Change your thinking and you will change your reactions.
 And that will change the dynamic of your relationship.
 It’s that simple.